The Dietary Science Foundation

 When drug companies conduct large clinical trials, they also coordinate doctors from many different clinics.
 In this way they gain access to a sufficient number of patients for the study to reach statistical significance, which is a prerequisite for a drug to be approved.
 Research in the field of nutrition is rarely done on a national level; studies are often small and results uncertain.
 Only a fraction of the research done is of high enough quality to influence national treatment guidelines.

-Our hope is that the Dietary Science Foundation will become a force powerful enough to enact change, but we can’t do it without you.
+Our hope is that the Dietary Science Foundation will continue to enact change, but we can’t do it without you.
 Your donation and the donations of others are needed to strengthen the organization.
+As a monthly donor, you enable us to keep initiating studies and plan for future projects.
 Together we can help more people live healthier lives.